polterguy/phosphorusfive/plugins/p5.io/README.md

 "foo2 - new path.txt".

 The *[move-file]* Active Event, also has the alias of *[rename-file]*, which can be used instead of "move-file".
-However, the logic is the exact same, and there is no difference in implementation of these two events.
+However, the logic is the exact same, and there are no differences in implementation of these two events.
 They are simply aliases for the same Active Event handler.

 If the files you are trying to move, does not exist, an exception will be thrown.
+If there exist a file from before, with the same path as the new destination filenames for your file(s), then an exception will also be thrown.

 ### [copy-file], copying a file